Bash - Read (Builtin Command) that capture a line

 - -d delim: The first character of delim is used to terminate the input line, rather than newline.

 - names the names that will receive the output.
-See below name assignment
+See below name_assignment

-4.1 - Name assignment
+Name assignment

-The first word is assigned to the first name, the second word to the second name, and so on, If there are :
+The first word is assigned to the first variable name, the second word to the second name, and so on, If there are :

 - fewer words than names, the remaining names are assigned empty values.